The Charlene Heisler Prize

 - 2020 – Hayley Macpherson (Monash University)

-- Inhomogeneous cosmology in an anisotropic Universe
+- Inhomogeneous Cosmology in an Anisotropic Universe

-- 2019 – Adam Thomas (ANU)
+- 2019 – Adam Thomas (Australian National University)

-- The ionising radiation and gas-phase metallicity in the narrow-line regions of Seyfert galaxies
+- The Ionising Radiation and Gas-phase Metallicity in the Narrow-line Regions of Seyfert Galaxies

-- 2018 – Anish Amarsi (ANU)
+- 2018 – Anish Amarsi (Australian National University)

 - 2017 – Paul Stewart (University of Sydney)